akemin-dayo/KarenPrefs/README.md

 ##### `KarenPrefsBlackTextButtonCell`

-Tested to work on iOS 5/6/7/8/9/10. iOS 11 likely working, but untested.
+Tested to work on iOS 5/6/7/8/9/10/11.
 Unnecessary if exclusively targeting iOS 5 and 6.

 This is a `KarenPrefsCustomTextColorButtonCell` subclass that changes the text color to black.